wolfeidau/wolfeidau_site/content/post/2015-05-06-github-security.md

 +++

 Having worked with [Github](https://github.com) for the last six years, commercially for the last three I thought I would do a post on security, or more specifically, protecting your projects, and the ones you work on for others, this may be friends, or it could be a company.
-Either way the aim of this post is to encourage you to review the security of your account.
+Either way the aim of this post is to encourage you to review the security of your personal Github account.

 ## Two Factor Authentication